-Meetings are held for members to make the decisions that direct the association's actions and be kept informed of the progress and business being conducted on their behalf.
+Meetings are held for members to make the decisions that direct the PTA's actions and to inform members of the progress and business being conducted on their behalf.
 The members direct all decisions by approving everything from the bylaws and standing rules to budgets and activities.

 Note: Only members may participate in a membership meeting.
 While non-members may attend, they may not speak, make motions, debate, or vote.
 In addition, no one may attend an in-person meeting virtually.
-Additional information regarding virtual meetings can be found in the Virtual Meeting section of this guide.
+Additional information regarding virtual meetings can be found in this guide's "Virtual Meetings" section.